69pmb/AllMusic/README.md

 You can browse by files and also create annual ranking by song, album and artist.

-A file property can be configured to define directory for the various files of the application.
+A property file is used to define directories for the various files of the application.
 It can be found there:
 ` AllMusic/src/main/resources/config.properties`
 ### To run AllMusic: